HR&S RISE Support Centre

 - Assess the competition on the market.

-- Manage our local bank account as signatory together with the team leader.
+- Manage The RISE Centre local bank account as signatory together with the team leader.

 - Make payments after approval from HR&S Sweden.

-- The auditor is external and makes annual auditing of the RISE Centre.
+The auditor makes annual auditing of each RISE Centre programme.

 Company limited by guarantee